-- The speed limit suggested it's meant to ease the flow going towards a queue or a traffic jam.
+- The speed limit suggested it's meant to ease the flow going towards a queue or a traffic jam or to lessen/prevent shockwaves and to avoid occurrence of a traffic jam.
 Higher compliance with this speed limit leads to an early dissipation of the traffic jam, reducing the number of acceleration and deceleration, granting a higher comfort for the driver and a smoother traffic flow on the road.
 Driver's speed can be more compliant to suggested speed with respect to a situation with dynamic speed limits provided via Variable Message Signs - Having the dynamic speed limit showed on the HMI and continuously updated leads to more homogeneous speeds, reduced acceleration and deceleration phases.
 This involves fewer perturbations on the traffic flow and more fluent traffic conditions.